-Tibsovo is specifically indicated for the treatment of adult patients with relapsed or refractory acute myeloid leukemia (AML) with a susceptible isocitrate dehydrogenase-1 (IDH1) mutation as detected by an FDA-approved test.
+Tibsovo is specifically indicated for the treatment of adult patients with a susceptible IDH1 mutation as detected by an FDA-approved test with:

 Tibsovo is supplied as a tablet for oral administration.
 The recommended dose is 500 mg taken orally once daily until disease progression or unacceptable toxicity.
 For patients without disease progression or unacceptable toxicity, treat for a minimum of 6 months to allow time for clinical response.
 Administer Tibsovo with or without food.
 Do not administer Tibsovo with a high-fat meal because of an increase in ivosidenib concentration.
 Do not split or crush tablets.
 Administer tablets orally about the same time each day.
 If a dose of Tibsovo is vomited, do not administer a replacement dose; wait until the next scheduled dose is due.
 If a dose is missed or not taken at the usual time, administer the dose as soon as possible and at least 12 hours prior to the next scheduled dose.
 Return to the normal schedule the following day.
 Do not administer 2 doses within 12 hours.